shirjeelafzal/RAG-Agent/README.md

+Here's an updated version of the README file that reflects the changes made to your `Basic-RAG` project and the introduction of the `agent.py` file.
+The new README includes a description of the conversation feature and the use of the `create_react_agent` functionality.

+---

 # Basic-RAG

 This project, "Basic-RAG" (Retrieval-Augmented Generation), is a Python-based implementation that uses LangChain to build a simple Retrieval-Augmented Generation pipeline.
-The pipeline uses a language model to answer questions by retrieving relevant documents from a knowledge source (in this case, a web article) and augmenting responses with contextual information.
+The pipeline utilizes a language model to answer questions by retrieving relevant documents from a knowledge source (in this case, a web article) and augmenting responses with contextual information.

 ## Project Structure

 - **app.py**: Main script that sets up the RAG pipeline and runs it with a sample question.
+It includes conversation features that maintain chat history for better context in responses.
+- **agent.py**: An alternative script that utilizes a React agent to handle conversation and retrieval tasks interactively.
 - **requirements.txt**: Lists all required Python packages.
 - **sample.env**: Example environment variables needed for the project, which you can rename to `.env` after configuring.